-175 Americans die of opioid overdose every two and a half weeks.
+175 Americans die of opioid overdose every day.

 The crowd at the 8th Annual Prescription Drug Abuse Symposium fell silent at that number.